ieee-vgtc/ieeevis.org/year/2019/info/application-spotlights.md

 Organizers: Andy Wilson (Sandia National Laboratories, Albuquerque, New Mexico, USA)

+Air and sea transport are critical parts of worldwide business and commerce.
+Data about airplane and ship movement are plentiful.
+With trillions of dollars in play, even small improvements and insights can make a big difference in practice.
+Visual analysis helps us identify patterns of behavior, inform decisions about routing and scheduling, and infer external influences upon the vehicles in motion.

+Analysis of air and maritime traffic is influenced by a few major factors that distinguish it from other types of trajectory data:
+1. Aircraft and ships have greater freedom of motion than automobiles and trains, which are limited to roads and railroad tracks.
+2. Behavior is determined by a combination of convention, external management, and responses to local, exigent circumstances like weather.
+3. Data coverage and quality vary widely depending on geography and sensor type.

+In our session, we will discuss the synergy between algorithms and visualization that arises while analyzing air and sea trajectory data.
+We will survey the current state of the art in addressing these challenges including work from computational geometry, machine learning and visual analytics, and demonstrate applications that address real-world needs.

 ## Visualization Software Development for Researchers and End Users - from general issues to specific challenges for medical applications